marlzjr466/redux-meta/README.md

 $ yarn add @reduxjs/toolkit react-redux
 ```

-To install package:
+To install the package:

 ```sh
 $ npm install redux-meta
 ```

-Or if you prefer using Yarn:
+Or using Yarn:

 ```sh
 $ yarn add redux-meta